Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Model

-The dynamics of the units in the RNN model in terms of the activity, $h_i(t)$ is described by Equation \ref{eq-01} based on the Hopfield model \cite{Hopfield3088}, where units have index $i$, with $i=1,2...,n$.
+The dynamics of the units in the RNN model is inspired by equation \ref{eq-01} \cite{Hopfield3088}, where units have index $i$, with $i=1,2...,n$.

-In Equation \ref{eq-01}, the matrix elements $w^{Rec}_{ij}$ are the synaptic connection strengths of the matrix $\mathbf{W^{Rec}}$ and $w^{in}_{ij}$ the matrix elements of $\mathbf{W^{in}}$ from the input units. $x_j$ are the components of the vector $\mathbf{X}$ of the input signal. $\tau$ represents the time constant of the system and $\sigma$ is a non-linear activation function.
+In Equation \ref{eq-01}, the matrix elements $w^{Rec}_{ij}$ are the synaptic connection strengths of the matrix $\mathbf{W^{Rec}}$ and $w^{in}_{ij}$ the matrix elements of $\mathbf{W^{in}}$ from the input units. $x_j(t)$ are the components of the vector $\mathbf{X}(t)$ of the input signal. $\tau$ represents the time constant of the system and $\sigma$ is a non-linear activation function.

 The network is fully connected, and matrices have weights given by a certain parametrization of interest.
-In our case, a normal distribution with zero mean and variance $\frac{1}{N}$.
+In this case, {we considered} a normal distribution with zero mean and variance $\frac{1}{N}$.

 The network has three layers: the input, the recurrent hidden layer, and the output layer.
-The readout output in terms of the matrix elements $w^{out}_{ij}$ from $\mathbf{W^{out}}$ is described by Equation \ref{eq-02}.
+The readout, in terms of the matrix elements $w^{out}_{ij}$, from $\mathbf{W^{out}}$ is described by Equation \ref{eq-02}.

-For this work, it was considered $\sigma () = tanh () $ and $ \tau = 1 $, without loss of generality.
-The model is discretized using the Euler method.
-A simple schema of the model is presented in Figure \ref{fig:1}, in this case, with three inputs and three outputs corresponding to the inputs and memory states of the 3-bit Flip Flop.
+For this work, it was considered $\sigma () = tanh () $ and $ \tau = 1 $ without loss of generality.
+The model is discretized using Euler's method {following \cite{,Jarne2022, 10.1371/journal.pcbi.1007655, 10.1371/journal.pone.0220547,Bi10530}}.
+A simple schema of the model is presented in Figure \ref{fig:1}.
+In this case, {the network have} three inputs and three outputs corresponding to the inputs and memory states of the 3-bit Flip Flop task.

-As described in Section \ref{intro}, the model is implemented in Python using Keras and Tensorflow \cite{chollet2015keras,tensorflow2015-whitepaper}, which allows making use of all current algorithms and optimizations developed and maintained by a massive research community.
+As described in Section \ref{intro}, the model is implemented in Python using Keras and Tensorflow \cite{chollet2015keras,tensorflow2015-whitepaper}.
+This allows {us} to use all current algorithms and optimization {methods} developed and maintained by a massive research community.